raas-dev/configent/README.md

 If you want to deviate from it, the fastest is to fork this repo, make changes and cURL your public fork.

+After the installation, if you want to use `git` on the machine for development purposes, you want to set your email in `~/.gitconfig`.

 GUI apps are not installed by `install.sh` as a server is assumed, unless you explicitly pass `FLATPAKS=true` (Linux distros) or `CASKS=true` (macOS) to the script.